andrewsantoyo/andrewsantoyo/README.md

 ***About Me:***
-I am interested in learning more about web and mobile app development.
+I am interested in learning more about web development.
 This upcoming summer, I’m interning at JPMorgan Chase & Co. as a Software Engineering Summer Analyst.
 Next summer, I want to further my technical skills through software engineering internships.

 ***Contact:***